ishaanbedi/Snap-List/README.md

 # Snap List

-Snap List is an iOS app, which utilizes CoreML and MobileNetV2 model to detect items using the user's camera and allows the user to add them to their list with persistence using UserDefaults.
+Snap List is an iOS app, which utilizes CoreML and SqueezeNet model to detect items using the user's camera and allows the user to add them to their list with persistence using UserDefaults.

 ## Features
-- Camera-based item detection: The Snap List app uses the device's camera to capture images and applies the MobileNetV2.mlmodel for item detection.
+- Camera-based item detection: The Snap List app uses the device's camera to capture images and applies the SqueezeNet mlmodel for item detection.
 It can recognize various objects based on the model's training data.
 - Item list management: Users can add the detected items to their list for future reference.
 - Persistence using UserDefaults: The app leverages UserDefaults to store and retrieve the user's item list, ensuring persistence across app launches.